psychdatascience/FDS-CourseOne/tutorial005.md

 ### 1. A reminder for version control.

 In this tutorial we will learn how to perform some of the operations done with GitHub using the Web-UI but instead using the command line interface, the shell, on your local computer.
 To do so, we will need to have Git installed on your computer.
 [Here is a guide to installing git.](https://github.com/git-guides/install-git).
-We will assume that that is the case and ask the others to find a way to install Git on their OS.
+Now on, we will assume that git is installed on your computer.

 Just as a reminder.
-Version cotnrol is a system to keep track of files and folders for a computer file system.
+Version control is a method to keep track of files and folders for a computer file system.
 We all have used some sort of version control.
 For example, I like to save files on my computer with the following naming convention `year-collaborator-project-some_details.ext`, say `2022-larry-datascience-to_do_list.pdf`.
 I like to save files in folders also organized by date: `/Users/francopestilli/UTAustin/Teaching/2022/Spring/DataScience/`.
 I then update the same file or make new versions of the file every year.
 When I update files and folders I change the year in their name.
 Many of us have performed similar operations, manually, and many of us have encoutnered the challange of developing a good way to keep track of file names and being more or less diligent in updating the file names.
 A version control system is a way to use computers to do what humans are not very good at: Keeping track of small changes, updating files as their are modified, rembering to update records.

 ### 2. Set up Git via the Terminal.

 To work with Git from your computer we will need to communicate between the cloud used by GitHub.com and your local computer.
-To do so, we will need to do some operations to set up your account and link your credentials on GitHub.com and your local file system.
-Indeed, we will need to be able to shake hands between files that live locally on your computer hardrive and copies of the files stored on the computers used by GitHub.com (what I referred to above as "the could").
+To do so, we will need to first perform some operations to set up your GitHub account on your computer and link your credentials on GitHub.com and your local file system.
+Indeed, we will need to be able to *shake hands* between files that live locally on your computer hardrive and copies of the same files stored on the computers used by GitHub.com (what I referred to above as "the cloud" or later on as `origin`).

 Open a terminal and navigate to the folder you have been using to handle git in the previous tutorials.
 Type the following in your terminal: